ecamalionte/make_myenv/README.md

 # make_myenv
-This is my personal Makefile to configure my Development Environment.
+This is my personal Makefile to configure my Development Environment in seconds.

 Content of this Makefile:
 ```